-Home Resources Disciplines, range & competition Director of Shooting: Role, Duties & Qualifications
+Home Resources Disciplines, range & competition Director of Shooting: Role, Duties & Authority

 Disciplines, range & competition

 In archery competition, the director of shooting (DOS) is the technical official responsible for competition timing.
-Defined precisely by World Archery, the DOS controls the signalling devices that indicate when archers may and may not shoot — making the role distinct from a line judge or a general referee.
+World Archery defines the role precisely: the DOS operates the signalling devices that indicate when archers may and may not shoot — a narrower, more specific function than a line judge or general referee.

 Responsibilities of the Director of Shooting

-Before the first arrow flies, the DOS conducts a formal field inspection: a sweeping look over the entire archery range setup to confirm targets are in good condition, the field is properly measured and marked, and the DOS has a clear, uninterrupted view of the whole shooting area.
-Any issues found must be corrected before competition can begin.
+Before the first arrow is loosed, the DOS conducts a formal field inspection — a sweeping look over the entire archery range setup to confirm targets are in good condition, the field is properly measured and marked, and the DOS has a clear, uninterrupted view of the whole shooting area.
+Any issues must be corrected before competition begins.

 Enforcing Safety

-The director of shooting is empowered to enforce any safety measures deemed necessary, including controlling spectator access behind venue barriers, managing photographers and audio equipment, and — in an emergency — giving a series of not fewer than five sound signals for all shooting to cease.
+The DOS is empowered to enforce any safety measures deemed necessary, including controlling spectator access behind venue barriers and managing photographers and audio equipment.
 A safety briefing before the archery tournament ensures every competitor understands range rules before competing.

 Qualifications and Appointment

-At World Archery registered events, the Judges Committee formally appoints the DOS — it is not a volunteer role.
-World Archery requires that the position be filled by a qualified Judge whenever possible, and the director of shooting is strictly prohibited from participating in the shooting.
-At the international level, any National Judge or National Judge Candidate may serve as DOS to keep records and results valid.
+At World Archery registered events, the Judges Committee formally appoints the DOS — it is not a volunteer position.
+The role must be filled by a qualified Judge whenever possible, and the director of shooting is strictly prohibited from participating in the shooting.
+Any National Judge or National Judge Candidate may serve as DOS at a registered World Archery event to keep records and results valid.

-The DOS role is often misunderstood.
-The director of shooting manages timing and field control; adjudicating arrow values and line calls remains the responsibility of target and line judges.
-Understanding this separation helps athletes and new officials alike appreciate how archery competitions run smoothly and fairly.
+The DOS archery role is frequently misunderstood.
+The director of shooting manages timing and floor control; adjudicating arrow values and line calls belongs to target and line judges.
+Knowing this separation helps athletes and new officials understand how competitions run fairly and on schedule.

 The four main bow types